 The Office of the Registrar processes legal and preferred name changes for Salem College students.
 Students who have made a legal name change are required to complete the Legal Name Change Request Form available from the Office of the Registrar in 101 Lehman Hall.
 Legal name changes will result in a change of the name listed on the student's official Salem College student record and Salem College e-mail address, student ID card, and campus mail.
 For legal name changes, students must provide the Registrar with valid legal supporting documentation (i.e., original or certified copies of passport, driver's license or other state/federal ID, voter registration, Social Security card, government-issued visa, marriage license, divorce decree, or court order) that meets the requirements for modifying their official student record at Salem College.
 Students who would like Salem College to use a preferred first name on their campus e-mail address, student ID card, and campus mail should complete the Preferred Name Change Request Form available from the Office of the Registrar.
 Salem College does not require supporting documentation for a preferred name change.
 All name change request forms must be submitted to the Office of the Registrar.
-Salem College reserves the right to deny name change request forms and proval.
+Salem College reserves the right to deny name change request form advantation.
+All requests for name changes are subject to administrative review and approval.